William Francis (civil engineer)

 Sir Horace William Alexander Francis CBE FREng (31 August 1926 – 27 September 2025) was a British civil engineer.

 Background

 Francis was born in Clydebank, Scotland on 31 August 1926 to Horace Fairie Francis and Jane McMinn Murray.
 He studied at Glasgow's Royal Technical College, which is now part of Strathclyde University.
 He married, in 1949, Gwendoline Maud Dorricott and had two sons and two daughters.
 Francis died on 27 September 2025, at the age of 99.
+His funeral took place at Emstrey Crematorium, Shrewsbury, on 4 November 2025.

 Career

 Francis worked on many construction projects in the United Kingdom and abroad including manufacturing facilities, bridges, power stations and offshore structures.
 He spent 25 years working with the engineering contractor Tarmac plc and was the company's chief operating officer and vice-chairman.
 Francis also served as executive director of construction for the Trafalgar House conglomerate and as non-executive director of its oil and gas interests.

 He worked as a government advisor for approximately 30 years, serving on several advisory boards such as the British Overseas Trade Board and the Export Credit Guarantee Department.
 Francis also worked as a director of the British Railways Board between 1994 and 1997 and as chairman of the Black Country Development Corporation.

 On 1 November 1982, Francis was appointed major in the British Army's Engineer and Railway Staff Corps, an invitation-only, unpaid unit of 60 engineering and logistics professionals that provide advice to the British armed forces on specialist and technical matters.
 He was promoted to lieutenant-colonel on 8 July 1986 and became supernumerary to the unit on 17 August 1992.